 3. Land Your First Job

 Certain schools like guarantee finding you a job offer at one of their partners after completing your course.
-Alternatively, Indeed, have a number of job listings; you can also filter by your area on the website.
+Alternatively, there are a number of online job boards that have job listings for such positions.
 Make sure you accompany your application with a well-written CV and cover letter to ensure you are ranking above the rest of your competition.
 Usually, after having a face to face interview, the casino will ask you to partake in a live mock test, where you will be required to handle the table and impress your potential employers with your skills.

 4. Develop Your Career